 Peace.
 Greenery.
 Enjoyment.
 Three key words that perfectly describe the Voer region.
 With barely 4300 inhabitants spread over six church villages, this is the place for a relaxing holiday.
-The Voer region is a piece of Flanders in Wallonia and is somewhat reminiscent of the Ardennes, with the hilly terrain, the dense forests and the small picturesque villages where time seems to stand still.
+The Voer region is a piece of Flanders surrounded by Wallonia and is somewhat reminiscent of the Ardennes, with the hilly terrain, the dense forests and the small picturesque villages where time seems to stand still.
 Slow travel is not a trend here, but a way of life.

 A hiking paradise